Ideas from the Inbox: To GIF or Not to GIF?

 Conclusion

-GIFs are a powerful communication tool that can enhance the expressiveness and emotional resonance of digital interactions.
-However, their use should be guided by considerations of context, message, size and length, copyright, and diversity and inclusivity.
-By using GIFs appropriately and judiciously, communicators can leverage their benefits to create engaging and effective digital conversations.
+GIFs are an effective means of communication that can enhance the expressiveness and emotional impact of electronic communications.
+But how they’re used must be dictated by context, message, size and length, copyright, and diversity and inclusivity.
+If used appropriately and prudently, communicators can reap their rewards and have productive online discussions.

 Was this helpful?